TACC/launcher/README.md

 * `$LAUNCHER_NJOBS` contains the number of jobs in your job file.
 * `$LAUNCHER_TSK_ID` is the particular processing core that the job is running on, from 0 to `$LAUNCHER_NPROCS-1`.
 * `$LAUNCHER_JID` represents the particular job instance currently running. `$LAUNCHER_JID` is numbered from 1 to `$LAUNCHER_NJOBS`
-$LAUNCHER_JOB_FILE'
-the launcher job file is the specific directory where the specified output statement(s) is/are.
-Here you will find the file with the jobs that will run in the your 'parametric submission'.
-.

 Example: If you want to redirect stdout to a file containing the unique ID of each line, you can specify the following in the paramlist file: ```a.out > out.o$LAUNCHER_JID```

 If this particular execution instance of a.out was the first line in the job file, the output would be placed in the file "out.o1".

 Note: you can also use the launcher to run a sequence of serial jobs when you have more jobs to run than the requested number of processors.
+## Enviromental Variable descriptions
+* '$LAUNCHER_JOB_FILE' - The launcher job file is the specific directory where the specified output statement(s) is/are.
+Here you will find the file with the jobs that will run in the your 'parametric submission'.
+* 'LAUNCHER_WORKDIR' - This is simply the working directory.
+This directory will hold any relative path as well as the execution of launcher.
+In most cases, the working directory will be your home directory or your root users home directory.
+* 'LAUNCHER_NPROCS' - In your parametric submissions, there are processes that are running.
+This variable stores the number of processes that are simultaneously running in your submissions .
+It can simply be stated as the total processes.
+In this example, when keeping variables their default vales, the value will be 1.
+* '$LAUNCHER_NHOSTS' - Just as launcher_nprocs holds the number of processes running simultaneously, this variable contains the number of hosts that are running in your submission simultaneously.
+* '$LAUNCHER_PPN' - This is the number of processors used while running the program.
+Changing the number of processors is an easy way to increase or decrease the time spent running the program.
+The default for this variable is 1.
+* '$LAUNCHER_NJOBS' - This variable is simply the total number of jobs.
+If only one job is being run, then the variable value is 1.
+* '$LAUNCHER_TSK_ID' - When running the program, this variable is a number from 0 to 'launcher_nprocs-1' which represents the processing core on which the job is running.
+* '$LAUNCHER_JID' - Numbered from 1 to the variable 'launcher_njobs', this variable is an active representation of the job instance currently running in the problem.

 ## Task Scheduling Behavior